- Do you want to help children and adolescents learn more about the natural sciences?

 Participants work on assignments aimed at an age group of own choice, which will be individual assignments, for pairs or groups.

-Astronomy and evolution of life (SNU202M)
+Astronomy and evolution of life (SNU218F)

 The focus is on the fields of astronomy, cosmology, evolutionary biology and early history of life on Earth to prepare them for teaching these subjects in Icelandic compulsory school.
 This includes learning about the solar system and its origin, the evolution of stars, about galaxies and the universe, its origin, and development as well as about the conditions for and origin of life, evolutionary forces and the early evolutionary history of life forms on Earth.
+Students examine research on learning in astronomy, astrobiology and about origin of life.

 Introduction to quantitative Research (MVS213F, MVS212F)